 - DO introduce letter names once the links from phoneme to grapheme for all the common simple/initial code spellings have become completely automatic.
 At that point, letter names become a harmless and useful shortcut for relaying multi-letter spellings to pupils.

 - Don’t teach pupils to use simultaneous oral spelling (S.O.S) using letter names when spelling for themselves.
 Instead, teach pupils to say the corresponding phonemes (sub)audibly as they write down the graphemes left to right all-through-the-word.
 For example:<Fish> say / f / i / sh/, not letter names eff – ie – ess – aich or ”toxic phonics” fuh – i – suh – huh (Tricia Millar). ”Simultaneously articulating the individual sound (phoneme) while writing the letter or letters (grapheme) that corresponds to it is a powerful practice”

 - DO get pupils to write down the words that they need to remember how to spell.
 The physical act of writing helps to bind words in memory: ”Motor activity promotes memory” (D. McGuinness.
-ERI. p114) ”Experimental studies have shown that copying words by hand is the best way to learn them…copying spelling words halves the learning rate compared to using letter tiles or a computer keyboard” (RRF 49. p21). ”Writing helps in many ways.
+ERI. p114) ”Experimental studies have shown that copying words by hand is the best way to learn them…copying spelling words halves the learning rate compared to using letter tiles or a computer keyboard” (RRF newsletter 49. p21). ”Writing helps in many ways.
 First, the physical act of forming the letters forces the child to look closely at the features that make one letter different from another…Second, writing letters (left to right) trains the ability to read left to right.
 Third, saying each sound as the letter is written helps anchor the sound-to-letter connection in the memory” (McGuinness.
 GRB. p239).
 Hearing their own voice acts as a powerful cue – see the production effect**

 - Don’t stop teaching phonics for decoding and spelling once the Y1 phonic checks have taken place.
 Teaching the opaque English alphabet code takes around three years of direct and systematic phonics.
 Much of the advanced code, which contains essential knowledge of common spelling alternatives, remains to be taught in Y2 and beyond.
-Polysyllable word spelling benefits from continuing focus throughout the primary years.
+Multisyllable word spelling benefits from continuing focus throughout the primary years.